Baggio Hušidić: Professional

 Husidić was drafted in the second round (20th overall) of the 2009 MLS SuperDraft by Chicago Fire, and signed a Generation Adidas contract.
 He made his professional debut on 28 May 2009, coming on as a late substitute for Gonzalo Segares in a game against Chivas USA.
 He scored his first career professional goal on 24 April 2010 in a game against Houston Dynamo.

 It was announced on 18 November 2010 that Hušidić would graduate from the MLS Generation Adidas program at the end of the 2010 season.
 Baggio had his breakout season in 2010.
 He proved to be a vital part of the Fire, scoring goals and filling in voids in the midfield.

 Hušidić didn't have a great season in 2011 and received only limited playing time.
 At season's end, Chicago declined his 2012 contract option and he entered the 2011 MLS Re-Entry Draft.
 Hušidić was selected by Colorado Rapids in stage 2 of the draft on 12 December 2011.
 However, Hušidić spurned Colorado and instead signed with Swedish second division side Hammarby IF on 23 December 2011.

 Despite still being with Hammarby, LA Galaxy acquired the MLS rights to Hušidić in a trade with Colorado on 17 June 2013.
 On 11 November 2013, LA Galaxy head coach Bruce Arena confirmed that the team had signed Hušidić from Hammarby.

 On 21 May 2016 Husidić was called to join the Bosnian national team for a friendly match with Spain.

 Hušidić was released by LA Galaxy at the end of their 2018 season.

 He announced his retirement on 7 March 2019.

-Style of play

-A dynamic, hard-working, intelligent, and tactically versatile player, with good distribution and offensive capabilities, which allows him both to score goals and provide assists, Husidić is capable of playing in any midfield position, both in the centre and out wide, and has also been deployed as a left-back.